Macedonia in the Eurovision Song Contest 2011

-Macedonia (Note: Officially under the provisional appellation "former Yugoslav Republic of Macedonia", abbreviated "FYR Macedonia".) was represented at the Eurovision Song Contest 2011 with the song "Rusinka" written by Grigor Koprov, Jovan Jovanov, Vladimir Dojčinovski and Marko Marinković.
-The song was performed by Vlatko Ilievski.
-The Macedonian broadcaster Macedonian Radio Television (MRT) organised Skopje Fest 2011 in order to select the Macedonian entry for the 2011 contest in Düsseldorf, Germany.
+Macedonia (Note: Officially under the provisional appellation "former Yugoslav Republic of Macedonia", abbreviated "FYR Macedonia".) was represented at the Eurovision Song Contest 2011 with the song "Rusinka", written by Grigor Koprov, Jovan Jovanov, Vladimir Dojčinovski and Marko Marinković, and performed by Vlatko Ilievski.
+The Macedonian participating broadcaster, Macedonian Radio Television (MRT), organised Skopje Fest 2011 in order to select its entry for the contest.
 Twenty entries competed in the competition on 27 February 2011 where "Rusinka" performed by Vlatko Ilievski was selected following the combination of votes from a fifteen-member jury panel and a public televote.

 Macedonia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2011.
 Performing during the show in position 11, "Rusinka" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Macedonia placed sixteenth out of the 19 participating countries in the semi-final with 36 points.